e-mail

 In Hong Kong, hepatitis A vaccine is usually recommended for the following people:

-- Food handler or restaurant worker
+- Food handlers or restaurant workers

 - Healthcare workers